 - The name and contact details of the referrer.

 It is useful to have the information at hand when making the referral but there must not be a delay if some of the information is not available; the child's safety must be the priority.

 If the referral is made directly to the Police or the Emergency Duty Services, the same information must be given as it will enable the Police/Emergency Services to assess the risks and determine what action to take in the child's interest.

-The Police and Children's Social Care Services have a duty to liaise with each other promptly and work together in all cases involving children at risk of Significant Harm.
+The Police and Children's Social Care Services have a duty to liaise with each other promptly and work together in all cases involving children who are suffering, or likely to suffer, Significant Harm.

 The information the duty worker at Children's Social Care Services, Emergency Duty Services or the Police Officer should provide the referrer with:

 - When they are likely to take that action;

 - Advice on what the referrer should say to the child;

 - Advice on what the referrer should do next if anything;

 - A timescale for feeding back to the referrer an outcome of any intervention bearing in mind that for reasons of confidentiality the referrer may not be able to be given all details.